abdeljalil-senhaji/DNAMethBS_pipeline/README.md

 > **Note:**
 > - It is advisable after each test step to restart the clean.sh script which will delete the hidden **Snakemake** files and the results in order to avoid the problems of submission errors.
-> - When launching the pipeline, you have the choice of working on the same pipeline directory or on another location, except it requires each time to change the paths of these files.
+> - When launching the pipeline, you have the choice of working on the same pipeline directory or on another location.
+In this case you only need to change the path to the result directory.
+However, if you modify the pipeline location you will need to modifify pipeline environment path also (pipeline location and tools if so).

 #### Launch the workflow

-**>Submission command line :**
+**>Submission command line:**

 You can start by boing a dry run test to visualize all the jobs and commands:
 ```